 4. Reduced Waste and Related Costs

-Without registration issues and vulnerability to wear and tear, DLE elastomer sleeves don’t create much wasted substrate.
-There’s simply no need to waste ink printing costly lengths of substrate, making adjustments, and test more to get the quality you need.
+Without registration issues and vulnerability to wear and tear, DLE elastomer sleeves don’t create much-wasted substrate.
+There’s simply no need to waste ink printing costly lengths of the substrate, making adjustments, and testing more to get the quality you need.

 This can also streamline your printing operation and limit labor costs.
 Your employees should be able to finish projects more quickly and move on to other tasks.

 Direct Laser Engraving Achieves Quality & Efficiency

 The success of your flexo printing operation hinges upon quality and efficiency.
 Now, with direct laser-engraving technology and ITR elastomer, you can achieve high-end print results in a fraction of the time.

 With a great cleaning and maintenance regimen, your flexo sleeve investment could last a very long time.